NurIren/Photoglot/README.md

 ## Photoglot as a web app

 Photoglot was initially built at SheInnovates 2018 as a web app.
-More details can be found at: https://github.com/ChloeCiora/sheInnovates18
+More details can be found [here](https://github.com/ChloeCiora/sheInnovates18)

 ## iOS app of Photoglot